PROFeNoM/Peer2Peer/tracker/README.md

 # How to compile

-Go to the root of the tracker repository and run
+Go to the root of the tracker directory and run

 ```shell
 $ make install